Shaivism: Texts

 Over its history, Shaivism has been nurtured by numerous texts ranging from scriptures to theological treatises.
-These include the Vedas and Upanishads, the Agamas, and the Bhasya.
-According to Gavin Flood – a professor at Oxford University specializing in Shaivism and phenomenology, Shaiva scholars developed a sophisticated theology, in its diverse traditions.
-Among the notable and influential commentaries by dvaita (dualistic) theistic Shaivism scholars were the 8th century Sadyajoti, the 10th century Ramakantha, 11th century Bhojadeva.
+These include the Vedas and Upanishads, the Agamas, considered superior to the Vedas, and the Bhasya.
+According to Gavin Flood, Shaiva scholars developed a sophisticated theology, in its diverse traditions.
+Among the notable and influential commentaries by dvaita (dualistic) theistic Shaivism scholars were the 8th century Sadyojyoti, the 10th century Ramakantha, 11th century Bhojadeva.
 The dualistic theology was challenged by the numerous scholars of advaita (nondualistic, monistic) Shaivism persuasion such as the 8th/9th century Vasugupta, (Note: Vasugupta is claimed by two Advaita (Monistic) Shaivism sub-traditions to be their spiritual founder.) the 10th century Abhinavagupta and 11th century Kshemaraja, particularly the scholars of the Pratyabhijna, Spanda and Kashmiri Shaivism schools of theologians.